 Museum Place Garage

 We recommend setting your GPS for the Museum Place Garage at 1 New Liberty Street, Salem, MA 01970.
-The garage costs $.75/hour and cash and credit are accepted in the payment kiosks.
 The best part about the garage?
 You are right across the street from the Salem Regional Visitor Center—the perfect place to start your visit. $1.75/hour on weekdays, $10 when parked for 2 hours or less or $30 for 2+ hours on weekends.

 Church Street Lot

 With smart meters and no time restrictions, the Church Street lot is another great option.
 You do need to pay at a multispace meter before leaving your car, though, so make sure you pay for as many hours as you will need.
-Cost is $1.00 per hour, and the multispace meters accept credit cards and cash.
+Cost is $1.00 per hour on weekdays, and the multispace meters accept credit cards and cash.

 South Harbor Garage

 If you are going to be exploring the waterfront, Pickering Wharf and Derby Street, you may want to park in the South Harbor Garage, 10 Congress Street, Salem, MA 01970.
 The South Harbor Garage costs just $.75 per hour on weekdays, and $1.50 on weekends (excluding October).
 During October weekends, rates are $10 when parked for 2 hours or less or $20 for 2+ hours.